crock2017/Blog_Creator_for_Joomla/README.md

 # Blog_Creator_for_Joomla

-This is an  module files for Joomla Blog!
+This is the module files for Joomla Blog!

 Creator: crock@vodafone.de